rnd-team-dev/plotoptix/README.rst

 - Join us on `Patreon <https://www.patreon.com/rndteam?fan_landing=true>`__ for news, release plans and hi-res content.

 PlotOptiX is a 3D `ray tracing <https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>`__ package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
-Data features can be represented on plots as a position, size/thickness and color of markers of several basic shapes, or projected onto the surfaces of objects in form of a color textures and displacement maps.
+Data features can be represented in images as a position, size/thickness and color of primitives of several basic shapes, or projected onto surfaces of objects in form of a color textures and displacement maps.
 Triangular meshes, generated in the code or loaded from a file, are supported as well.
 All finished with a photorealistic lighting and depth of field.

 No need to write shaders, intersection algorithms, handle 3D scene technicalities.
 Basic usage is even more simple than with